Part Two: The Traditions

 What does Buddhist temple food offer the Terra Form§ practitioner?

-First: the radical practice of receiving.
+First: the radical somatic practice of receiving.
 The alms round teaches that nourishment comes from beyond the self.
 You do not have to hustle for every meal.
 You do not have to earn the right to eat.
 The community provides.
 The universe provides.
-Your work is to receive, and to use what is given wisely.
+The autonomic system learns to settle into reception rather than straining forward in acquisition.
+This is healing for a nervous system trained by scarcity or threat.

 Second: the power of enough.
 The Middle Way cuts between indulgence and deprivation.
 Neither feasting nor fasting is the point.
-The point is sufficiency, taking what the body needs, no more, and directing the surplus energy toward practice.
+The point is sufficiency : taking what the body needs, no more, and directing the surplus metabolic energy toward practice.
 The Hunger Teacher teaches through restraint, but not through punishment.
+The body learns to tolerate hunger without panic, and this learning transfers to every other domain.

-Third: the meal as meditation.
-Oryoki, the Five Contemplations, the silence of the refectory: all transform eating from unconscious consumption into conscious practice.
-The nervous system settles when eating has structure.
-The mind clarifies when attention is directed.
-The meal becomes a laboratory for awareness.
+Third: the meal as meditation and nervous system intervention.
+Oryoki, the Five Contemplations, the silence of the refectory: all transform eating from unconscious consumption into conscious somatic practice.
+The parasympathetic system engages when eating has structure.
+The interoceptive awareness sharpens when attention is directed inward.
+The meal becomes a laboratory for body awareness that extends into every other practice.

 Fourth: the kitchen as dojo.
 The cook is not separate from the practitioner.
 The vegetables are not separate from the teaching.
-Dogen's three minds, joyful, nurturing, magnanimous, apply not just to kitchen work but to all work.
-If you can chop vegetables with full attention, you can meet any challenge with full attention.
+Dogen's three minds : joyful, nurturing, magnanimous : describe the autonomic states that support both healing digestion and deep practice.
+If you can chop vegetables with full somatic attention, you can meet any challenge with full attention.

 The bowl is empty.
 The bowl is full.
 The bowl is emptied again.
-This is the entire teaching.
+This is the entire somatic teaching.
 Receive.
-Consume.
+Metabolise.
 Release.
-The cycle continues until there is no one left to observe it.
+The autonomic cycle continues : hunger, nourishment, satiation, digestion : until there is no one left to observe it.
 This is what it means to eat on the path of awakening.

 Buddhist temple food asks nothing of belief.
 You do not need to accept rebirth or karma or the Four Noble Truths.
 You need only eat with attention, receive with gratitude, and use what you are given for something beyond mere survival.
 The body responds.
-The nervous system settles.
+The autonomic system settles into parasympathetic regulation.
+Digestion improves.
 The practice deepens.
+The nervous system learns what the monks have always known: that safety and simplicity are the conditions under which both healing and awakening occur.

 The bowl is waiting.
 Fill it with what you receive.